wision-lab/visionsim/docs/source/quick-start.rst

 There's a few things of note here:

 * The new dataset actually contains `15,969` frames and not `16,000`, which might be a little surprising at first as one might expect `32x500=16,000` frames.
 But consider the case where you interpolate `2` frames by a factor of `2x`.
 You'll create a new frame between every existing frame pairs, which will give you 3 frames total, the first original frame, the interpolated frame, and the second original frame.
 In general, for `M` original frames interpolated `N`-times you'll get `NM-N+1` frames after interpolation.
 * Interpolation can introduce artifacts adjacent frames in the original dataset are too different from one another.
-This effect and it's implications are further discussed in the :doc:`interpolation` section.
+This effect and it's implications are further discussed in the :doc:`sections/interpolation` section.
 In general, interpolation is useful for higher frame rates, it can help bridge the gap between `1,000` fps to `10,000` fps, not from `10` fps to `100` fps.

 Emulating Sensor Data